Aetheron402/aetheron-frontend/README.md

 # Aetheron Frontend

-Public UI for the **Aetheron X402 Component Marketplace** and **Aetheron Token ecosystem**.
+Public UI for the **Aetheron X402 Component Marketplace** and **Aetheron ecosystem**.

 ---

 ## Overview

 This repository contains the **public-facing frontend** for Aetheron.

-It provides the interface for:
+It provides the user interface for:

-- Browsing AI components
+- Browsing pay-per-use AI components
-- Wallet authentication (Phantom → MetaMask planned Q1 2026)
+- Connecting a Solana wallet (Phantom)
+- Selecting USDC or AETH as payment method
+- Triggering X402-style payment-required flows
-- Triggering X402 on-chain payments
+- Manually submitting on-chain payments
+- Pasting transaction signatures for verification
-- Submitting component requests to the backend
+- Submitting component execution requests
-- Showing generated outputs (PDF, TXT, DOCX, MD, HTML)
+- Tracking job status and downloading generated outputs
-- Accessing the Aetheron Token page
-- Purchasing downloadable agent templates (Agent Store)
+- Browsing and purchasing prebuilt automation agent templates
+- Viewing ecosystem, roadmap, and token information

-The frontend is fully static, lightweight, and framework-agnostic.
+The frontend is intentionally **lightweight, static, and framework-agnostic**, with all critical logic enforced server-side.

 ---

 ## Important Note

-This repository contains **UI code only**.
+This repository contains **frontend UI code only**.

 It does **not** include:

-- Backend or worker logic
+- Backend APIs or worker logic
+- On-chain payment verification
-- Payment verification or validation
+- Transaction validation or replay protection
-- Component engines
-- PDF/MD/TXT/DOCX/HTML renderers
-- AETH price calculations
-- AI prompts or processing logic
+- AI prompts or inference logic
+- PDF / DOCX / TXT / HTML / Markdown generation
+- AETH pricing or oracle logic
+- Ledger, billing, or accounting systems
-- Any proprietary intelligence systems
+- Agent source code or proprietary templates

-All operational logic exists in the private backend.
+All operational logic exists in a **private backend** and is not exposed here.

-This repo is safe for public visibility.
+This repository is safe for public visibility.

 ---

+## Core Concepts

+### X402 Payment Flow (Manual)

+Aetheron uses a **manual X402-style payment-required flow**.

+1. The user initiates a component or agent request
+2. The backend responds with `402 Payment Required`
+3. The frontend displays:
+   - Destination wallet address
+   - Required payment amount (USDC or AETH)
+4. The user manually submits an on-chain transaction using their wallet
+5. The user pastes the transaction signature into the interface
+6. The backend verifies the transaction on-chain
+7. The request is accepted, queued, or fulfilled

+The frontend **does not construct, sign, or submit transactions** and never has access to private keys.

+All payment enforcement and verification occurs server-side.

+---

+### Component Types

+#### Pay-Per-Use AI Components
+- Prompt Optimizer
+- Code Explainer
+- Prompt Tester (PersonaSim)
+- Contract Intelligence Analyzer

+These generate **user-specific outputs** (PDF, TXT, DOCX, HTML, MD) and are tracked via the backend ledger.

+#### Prebuilt Agent Templates
+- Large downloadable ZIP templates
+- Desktop-only by design
+- Not stored in the user asset library
+- Intended as one-time licensed downloads

+Agents are intentionally **not treated as ledger assets** to avoid mobile UX issues and excessive storage coupling.

+---

 ## Tech Stack

-- HTML & Jinja2 templates
+- HTML + Jinja2 templates
 - TailwindCSS
 - Vanilla JavaScript
-- Solana Web3.js (Phantom)
-- Token-2022 SPL integration
-- Secure CSP headers
+- Phantom Wallet (address connection only)
-- X402 on-chain triggers (USDC + AETH)
+- Manual Solana SPL payments (USDC + AETH)
+- Backend-enforced X402-style payment verification

+No frontend frameworks or client-side signing libraries are used.

 ---

 ## Backend (Private)

-The frontend communicates with a private backend, which handles:
+The frontend communicates with a **private FastAPI backend**, which handles:

-- On-chain payment verification
+- Solana on-chain payment verification
-- USDC and AETH price routing
+- USDC & AETH routing and tolerance checks
-- Worker task creation (Celery)
+- Partial payment handling
+- Replay protection
+- Job dispatching via Celery
-- PDF/TXT/DOCX/HTML/MD generation
+- AI processing and report generation
-- Agent ZIP packaging
-- Ledger & billing entries
-- R2 (S3-compatible) storage uploads
+- Secure file delivery (R2 / S3-compatible storage)
-- Rate limits, validation, and security
+- Rate limits, validation, and security enforcement

-The backend remains closed-source for product protection.
+The backend is closed-source by design.

 ---